wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-advanced-configuration-methods/includes/5-explore-windows-powershell.md

 ## Windows PowerShell ISE

 There is another Windows PowerShell app in the same app area called Windows PowerShell Integrated Scripting Environment (ISE) that provides command-completion functionality, and enables you to see all available commands and the parameters that you can use with those commands.
 You also can use a scripting window within Windows PowerShell ISE to construct and save Windows PowerShell scripts.
 The ability to view cmdlet parameters ensures that you are aware of the full functionality of each cmdlet, and can create syntactically correct Windows PowerShell commands.
-Windows PowerShell ISE provides color?coded cmdlets to assist with troubleshooting.
+Windows PowerShell ISE provides color‑coded cmdlets to assist with troubleshooting.
 Windows PowerShell Integrated Scripting Environment also provides debugging tools that you can use to debug simple and complex Windows PowerShell scripts.
 You can use the Windows PowerShell ISE to view available cmdlets by module.